Kyle Busch Motorsports: Truck No. 51 history

 In 2017, it was announced that multiple drivers would run the full schedule.
 Owner Kyle Busch ran five races with Textron Aviation as the primary sponsor.
 It was later announced that Harrison Burton would run six races and Todd Gilliland in four.
 Myatt Snider contested eight races with Louisiana Hot Sauce as the primary sponsor.
 Busch won at Kansas and Charlotte in the truck, while Gilliland put up impressive numbers in his starts, posting a top 5 at Loudon and two top tens.
 Burton scored a top 5 in his last race in the truck at Martinsville, and Snider collected three top 10s in his eight starts.

 KBM announced that the No. 51 would return running the full schedule with multiple drivers again in 2018.
 Burton returned for nine races, and owner Busch for three races.
 Spencer Davis was added to the team for four races, and Brandon Jones, a JGR Xfinity driver, was also added for four races, and Riley Herbst joined the team for his debut at Gateway Motorsports Park.
 David Gilliland was also a driver for Talladega.
 In 2020, the truck ran full-time with drivers Kyle Busch, Chandler Smith, Riley Herbst, Brandon Jones, and Alex Tagliani.
 Jones picked up his first career Truck Series win at Pocono, beating eventual champion Sheldon Creed.
 In 2021, the truck was split between Busch, Drew Dollar, Corey Heim, Brian Brown, Parker Chase and Martin Truex Jr. Brown, Dollar, Chase, and Heim were all making their series debuts.
 Busch won at Atlanta and Truex won at Bristol Dirt.

 The No. 51 would run the full season again in 2022, with Corey Heim running most of the races, winning 2 so far, Kyle Busch ran 5 and won at Sonoma Raceway.
 Buddy Kofoid would also run 2 dirt events at Bristol Motor Speedway and Knoxville Raceway.

 For the team's first season with Chevrolet, the No. 51 will return as the multi-driver truck in 2023 with Busch running five races and Jack Wood running a minimum of 10 races.
 Busch scored a win at Las Vegas.
+On April 6, the No. 51 was docked 10 driver and owner points for illegal modifications of the engine oil reservoir tank prior to the Texas race.
+Busch scored the team's 100th win at Pocono.